 Thoughts:

-2. Anonymous Class: Inside the withBorder extension function, an anonymous class implementing Widget is used to wrap the original widget and add the border-drawing functionality.
-This technique allows for a concise and clear implementation of the decorator functionality without a named class.
+is used to wrap the original widget and add the border-drawing functionality.
+This technique allows for a concise and clear implementation of the decorator functionality without a named class. - Delegated Call: The

 In this example, the interface Widget represents the original object, and the class TextField is the concrete implementation.
 The BorderDecorator class wraps the TextField object and adds a border around it by calling the draw() function on the wrapped object and then drawing the border.